baby mama

 Advertisement

-Examples of baby mama
+Origin of baby mama1

 Where does baby mama come from?

-Some poor people with these particular dialects were sent to work in the fields alongside African slaves in the US.
-These slaves, who were learning English, adopted the practice of dropping the possessive s, too.
-Their descendants, who speak African-American Vernacular English (AAVE) or simply Black English, carried on the practice, yielding an expression like baby mama for a baby’s mother.
+The origin of the term baby mama is somewhat disputed.
+According to the linguist John McWhorter, the feature of dropping the possessive marker, s, (as in baby’s mama) comes from lower-class English dialects, particularly in historic Yorkshire, England.
+Some people with these particular dialects were sent to work in the fields alongside African slaves in the U.S. These slaves, who were learning English, adopted the practice of dropping the possessive s, too.
+Their descendants, who speak Black English, carried on the practice, yielding an expression like baby mama for a baby’s mother.

-While the term baby mama originated in Black English, it’s gone mainstream—at least in the sense that tabloids feel comfortable running headlines like, “JUSTIN REVEALS BABY MAMA.”
-However, it’s still closely associated with black American culture, and use of it by others might come off as derogatory (activating harmful myths like welfare queen) or appropriative, depending on the context.
+While the term baby mama originated in Black English, it’s gone mainstream—at least in the sense that tabloids feel comfortable running headlines like “JUSTIN REVEALS BABY MAMA.”
+However, it’s still closely associated with Black American culture, and use of it by others might come off as derogatory (activating harmful myths like welfare queen) or appropriative, depending on the context.

 Not all baby mama's have drama, some have Diploma, Degree and Honours

-— IG:laphiimari 🙊🙊 (@Colourphuza) October 31, 2018
+— Laphiimari (@Colourphuza) October 31, 2018